pauliceia/vgiws/doc/api/temporal_columns.md

     - 400 (Bad Request): f_table_name can not have special characters.
     - 400 (Bad Request): f_table_name can not start with number.
     - 401 (Unauthorized): It is necessary an Authorization header valid.
-    - 403 (Forbidden): Just the owner of layer or administrator can create/update a time columns.
+    - 403 (Forbidden): The layer owner or administrator user are who can create or delete this resource.
     - 404 (Not Found): Not found any layer with the passed f_table_name.
 It is needed to create a layer with the f_table_name before of using this function.
     - 409 (Bad Request): Conflict of f_table_name.
 The table name is a reserved word.
 Please, rename it.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.